trietgaming/confession-manager/README.md

 > Using Google Sheet API and Facebook API to easily manage confessions right on the browser

 Confession Manager is a web application that helps users to create and manage confession posts that are published on Facebook.
-The application uses the Google Sheets API v4 to manage all the confessions in specific sheets in a centralized spreadsheet.
+The application uses the [Google Sheet API V4][gsheet-api-link] to manage all the confessions in specific sheets in a centralized spreadsheet.
 The application provides an easy-to-use interface that allows users to create, edit, and delete confession posts, as well as view all existing posts in a simple and organized format.

 ## Features 🚀